dataloop-ai/dtlpy-documentation/onboarding/10_model_management.md

-# Chapter 10 - Beta!
-Model Management
+# Chapter 10 - Model Management

-**Model Management is currently in Beta**!
-The below information is being shared at this time for your reference.
-Complete documentation and examples on how to use Model Management will be published closer to General Availability (GA) of this feature.

 The Model Management module in Dataloop provides a comprehensive solution for managing the entire lifecycle of your AI models.
 With this module, you have the flexibility to either use pre-existing public AI models or connect and utilize your own custom models.